KamilBartocha/knowledge-base/ISTQB_TA/00-Introduction-ISTQB-TAE.md

 - Multiple approaches to using test automation tools will be covered
 - A tester will learn how design principles and design patterns can be applied to test automation

-# TODO:

-Chapter 4: 150 minutes – Implementing Test Automation
+### 4: Implementing Test Automation - 150 min:
-o How to effectively plan and deploy a test automation pilot project will be covered o A tester will learn about deployment risks and mitigate strategies o Factors that improve maintainability of test automation code will be covered
+- How to effectively plan and deploy a test automation pilot project will be covered
+- A tester will learn about deployment risks and mitigate strategies
+- Factors that improve maintainability of test automation code will be covered

+# TODO
 ● Chapter 5: 90 minutes – Implementation and Deployment Strategies for Test Automation
 o A tester will learn about CI/CD pipelines and automated test execution across test levels o Configuration management for components of test automation will be covered